How To Choose The Best Pole For You

 - Standard competition poles.

-40mm poles are relatively new and were introduced by X-Pole.
-I was shocked with how easy it was to grip on those poles but a layback was a bit more challenging!
+40 mm poles are relatively new and were introduced by X-Pole.
+I was shocked by how easy it was to grip on those poles, but a layback was a bit more challenging!

 - A bit more challenging leg grip and more pinching sensation with moves when you grip with your body, not with your hands.

 Different Pole Finishes

 There are a variety of different pole finishes available for your portable dance pole.

 These are options that x-pole has on their offer:

 Other brands are offering usually chrome, stainless steel, and brass poles.